DO WE HAVE TO SIN?

 Therefore, there is now no condemnation for those who are in Christ Jesus, (Romans 8:1)

 The Jew can turn away from the Law and still be righteous.
 This, of course, is the major issue.
-You can just imagine a Jew scratching his head and wondering if it is possible to leave that which he had trusted all his life, and still be without condemnation before the Lord.
+You can imagine a Jew scratching his head and wondering whether it is possible to leave what he had trusted all his life, and still be without condemnation before the Lord.

 Because through Christ Jesus the law of the Spirit of life set me free from the law of sin and death.
 (Romans 8:2)

-The law of the Spirit of life actually possesses the authority and the power to kill the acts of the sinful nature.
+- By removing the life and fire from these aspects—these urges to sin.
+Due to the authority of the blood of the cross, the law of the Spirit of life actually possesses the authority and the power to kill the acts of the sinful nature.
+Therefore, we cannot be forced to sin.

 For what the law was powerless to do in that it was weakened by the sinful nature, God did by sending his own Son in the likeness of sinful man to be a sin offering.
 And so he condemned sin in sinful man, (Romans 8:3)